-Older adults may or may not consider themselves “seniors.”
-As we age, our needs, goals, and priorities change.
+Older adults may or may not consider themselves “seniors,” but as we age, our needs, goals, and priorities change.
 We’ve pulled together a list of resources for older adults to help you in your search for information or inspiration for yourself or a loved one.

 Table of Contents

 Fitness Wellness Learn, Grow, & Connect Health Insurance Retirement Social Services Alzheimer’s & Dementia Services Caregiving